PathToSharePoint/property-pane-wrap/README.md

 ## About the Property Pane Wrap

-For its forms, the [SPFx Property Pane](https://reactjs.org/docs/introducing-jsx.html) (PP) relies on a declarative model:
+For its form controls, the [SPFx Property Pane](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/basics/integrate-with-property-pane) (PP) relies on a declarative model:

 ```typescript
 groupFields: [